neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/nanodip_Jupyter_startpage_crop.png)

-Double click NanoDiP_allinOne.ipyb.
+Single click NanoDiP_allinOne.ipyb.

-In Chromium you will see (with out the red circle):
+In Chromium you will see (with-out the red circle):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/NanoDiP_startpage_in_Jupyter.png)

-Please double click the double arrow in the red circle and the subsequent dialogue box "Restart and run all cells" and upon completion open a new tab (ctrl +T) and enter http//:localhost:8080.
+Please double click the triangle icon within the red circle and the subsequent dialogue box "Restart and run all cells" and upon completion open a new tab (ctrl +T) and enter http//:localhost:8080.

 The next page you see will be similar to (without the red and blue circles containing numbers 1 and 2):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/NanoDiP_start_page_numbers.png)

 # Verify the installation:
 ## NanoDip starting of one test run
-With a Minion (containing a flow cell) connected to the USB3 port of the control PC, Select Start test run (above the red circle "1").
+With a MinION (containing an old, used flow cell) connected to the USB3 port of the control PC, Select Start test run (above the red circle "1").
 A six minute test run (with a total run time of app.
 11 minutes) will be initiated.
-Depending on the age of your flow cell you could see read generated in MinKnow.
+Depending on the age of your flow cell you could see read generated in MinKNOW.

 ## Activate playback run.
-In the reference files you downloaded there is a "raw" fast 5.
-In very simple terms, this is a recording of all electric signals obtained during sequencing a human sample in our lab.
-Upon activation of a playback run, simulation of this "old" sequencing run is initiated.
-The  signals recorded in our lab for one selected sample are send form the Minion sequencing unit to the control PC for verification of the setup.Playback runs can be used for other test purposes as well.
+In the reference files you downloaded there is a "raw" fast-5.
+In very simple terms, this is a recording of all electric signals obtained during sequencing a human DNA in our lab.
+Upon activation of a playback run, a simulation based on this "old" sequencing run is initiated.
+The  signals recorded in our lab for one selected sample are simulated as if they came from the MinION sequencing unit attached to your control PC.
+The purpose of the playback run is the verification of the setup.
+Playback runs can be used for other test purposes as well, in particular for software development.
+Playback requires a physical MinION to be connected to your computer and a real flow cell to be inserted.
+The real flow cell ID will be used.
+Note that the temperature of the flow cell will not be adjusted and that it is 35 instead of 34 degrees C.

-*All Signals monitored in the setting do not reflect the sample you loaded in the flow cell*.
-During the test phase, do not load you flow cell with relevant samples.
+*Important: All signals  recorded in playback mode do not reflect the sample you potentially loaded in the flow cell*.
+During the test phase, do not load your flow cell with relevant samples and preferably use a flow cell at the end of its life.

 ## *Please deactivate the playback feature after the completion of following system test steps.*

-To activate the playback test feature, please close Minknow UI and run in the /home/minknow/scripts/ directory:
+To activate the playback test feature, please close MinKNOW UI and run in the /home/minknow/scripts/ directory:

 `./playback_true.sh`

-Start Minknow again and in the NanoDiP UI (in Chromium) start the next testrun.
+Start MinKNOW again and in the NanoDiP UI (in Chromium) start the next testrun.
 In playback mode you will see reads generated in Minknow.

 After successful completion of the second test run, please start a simulated run in playback mode (link above the blue 2) and choose the GSE90496.xls reference set:

-After this simulated test run was started, under Mk1b status you are advised to select:
+After this simulated test run was started, under Mk1b status you are advised to single-click:
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/terminate_run_150_MB_box.png)

-This will activate an automatic termination of the simulated sequencing run when more than 150 GB have been sequenced.
-Currently this is the threshold needed for a meaning full classification of tumour subtypes.
+This will activate an automatic termination program in a new browser tab.
+Upon reaching 150 megabases of simulated sequencing, the termination program will stop the sequencing procedure.
+Basecalling will continue unless already completed.
+150 megabases have empirically been determined to be sufficient for tumor classification.
+While the sequencing procedure is running and after the run terminator has been launched, navigate to the Analyze selection, then single-click: get_CpGs (1 in below screenshot):

 In the Analyze selection, please choose: get_CpGs (1 in below screenshot):

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Analyze_dialogue.png)

-A new tab will open and the number of the CPGs has to increase over time.
-Otherwise the configuration of f5c is not correct.
+Another new tab will open and the number o analyzed fast5 files that have been screened for diagnostically relevant CpG (methylation) sites should increase over time.
+Each fast5 file will contain 400 reads and analysis takes about 30 seconds per file.
+If many thousands of reads have been collected and the file counter does not increase, methylation calling (depening on guppy, minimap2, samtools, f5c, and R) does not work correctly.

-After obtaining the first CPGs, choose plot cnv (#2 in above screen shot).
-Next Tab will open.
+After obtaining the first completely "aligned and methylation called" fast-5 (i.e. counter increments), single-click  plot CMV (#2 in above screen shot).
+Again, a new tab will open.

-At the beginning of the playback a raw copy number plot has to be shown.

-Select plot UMAP against GSE90496_ifP01 (#3 in above screenshot).
+After having obtained 3 or more "aligned and methylation called" fast5 files, a (coarse) copy number plot will appear.
+Re-loading of the tab will re-initiate CNV plotting.
+The more fast5 files, the longer the computation will take.

+In order to analyze methylation data, single-clickSelect plot UMAP against AllIDATv2_20210804GSE90496_ifP01 (#3 in above screenshot).
+Depending on the amount of data "sequenced" so far by the simulation, the UMAP plot will show separate clusters for reference datasets and an arrow indicate the current run.

 After the simulated sequencing run reached app.
 150 MB  it should be terminated by NanoDiP without any user intervention.

-# You should obtain in the suggested playback run the following plots:
+# You should obtain the following plots:

 ## Copy number plot: